Everlyn Sampi

-Evelyn Lee Marie Sampi (born 6 October 1988) is an Australian actress.
+Everlyn Lee Marie Sampi (born 6 October 1988) is an Australian actress.
 She is of Bardi Australian Aboriginal and Scottish descent.

 Sampi starred in the 2002 film Rabbit-Proof Fence, as child of the stolen generation Molly Craig.
-The film itself is based on the true novel Follow the Rabbit-Proof Fence written by Craig's daughter Doris Pilkington Garimara.
+The film is based on the true story depicted in the novel Follow the Rabbit-Proof Fence, written by Craig's daughter Doris Pilkington Garimara.
 Sampi won the 4th Annual Lexus Inside Film Awards for Best Actress on 6 November 2002 for her role in the film.

-Sampi appeared in the 2007 Australian drama The Circuit as the character Leonie.
+Sampi appeared in the 2007 Australian television drama series The Circuit, as the character Leonie.

-Everlyn now lives in Broome, Western Australia.
+Sampi now lives in Broome, Western Australia.